 Frequently, the geologist does the initial logging of wells and the hydrologist or hydrogeologist interprets these logs into a coarser aggregation that lumps together the fine-scaled designations applied by the geologist.
 This interpreted geology is referred to as stratigraphy and is plotted as Fence Diagrams or Geologic Models.
 Geologic models may also be plotted on cross-sections, as in the following image.

-Stratigraphy models on the cross-section are drawn based on the records in the Stratigraphy table.
-The resulting model may be edited manually selecting individual points on the contact surface and then dragging the points upward or downward.
+For EnviroInsite databases, stratigraphy models on the cross-section are drawn based on the records in the Stratigraphy table.
+The resulting model may be edited manually by selecting individual points on the contact surface and then dragging the points upward or downward.
 To preserve these manual edits, select the Detach from Data option of the Profile Stratigraphy plot object.

 To create a 3D model, click Plot> Stratigraphy from the main menu and select Model.
 The Profile Stratigraphy dialog box opens.
 Modify the model properties on the Query tab, Format tab, Interpolation tab, and EQuIS Location Groups tab as desired.
 Click the OK button to save changes.

 The query dialog box is similar to that used in other parts of the application.
 In this case, select the stratigraphic units to be plotted.
 Select units in the Select From list box on the left and click the => button to include them in the list of units to be plotted (i.e., Plotted Stratigraphy list box).
 The units should be in top-down order of their appearance in the physical model.
 That is, the uppermost units in the real world should be added to the list first followed by the other units.

 Location ID – Enter string to filter by Location ID, where "%" is used as a wild card.

 Class – Use the drop-down menu to select Location.Class value to filter this field's content.

 Depth and Elevation – Set the minimum and maximum depth limits and elevation limits for filtering of stratigraphic units.